External Shipping Engine: Storefront API Integration Draft

 This document is a draft and what it contains is not available yet in any environment, and is subject to change.

-This page covers the Storefront API surface for ESE integrations — querying shipping methods, selecting them, and fetching pickup locations.
+This page covers the Storefront API surface for ESE integrations — querying shipping methods, selecting them, fetching pickup locations, and reading provider metadata.
 For the backend webhook contract, see the ESE protocol reference.
 For a reference of all new shipping fields and types introduced alongside ESE, see New Shipping Capabilities in Storefront API.

 Get Shipping Methods